Argonium: Natural occurrence

 In the Crab Nebula ArH+ occurs in several spots revealed by emission lines.
 The strongest place is in the Southern Filament.
 This is also the place with the strongest concentration of Ar+ and Ar2+ ions.
 The column density of ArH+ in the Crab Nebula is between 1012 and 1013 atoms per square centimeter.
 Possible the energy required to excite the ions so that then can emit comes from collisions with electrons or hydrogen molecules.
 Towards the Milky Way centre the column density of ArH+ is around 2e13 cm^{−2}.

-Two isotopologs of argonium 36ArH+ and 38ArH+ are known to be in a distant unnamed galaxy with z = 0.88582 (7.5 billion light years away) which is on the line of sight to the blazar PKS 1830−211.
+Two isotopologs of argonium 36ArH+ and 38ArH+ are known to be in a distant unnamed galaxy with a redshift of z = 0.88582 (7.5 billion light years away) which is on the line of sight to the blazar PKS 1830−211.

 Electron neutralization and destruction of argonium outcompletes the formation rate in space if the H2 concentration is below 1 in 10−4.